gbrlfaria/rune-breaker/README.md

 ```

 ### Training the model
 With that set, we can fit the model to the data with the [`train.py`](./model/train.py) script.
 Based on a few input parameters, the script creates the neural network, performs data augmentation, fits the model to the data, and saves the trained model to a file.
-Moreover, to further improve the performance of the resulting model, the program applies mini-batch gradient descent and early stopping.
+Moreover, to improve the performance of the training process, the program applies mini-batch gradient descent and early stopping.

 Running the following command, we obtain the results below.
 ```